 Atrazine, Desethyl Atrazine, and Deisopropyl Atrazine were first detected in 2003 in well 8053501 east of Ashton (Figure 2).
 The original detections were lower in concentration and considered Level 1 detections.
 In 2006 the concentrations detected were a Level 3 Atrazine and Level 2 Desethyl Atrazine detection.
 The combined concentrations were Level 4 concentrations.
 The concentrations were found to be lower in 2007 and were Level 1 detections.
 The concentrations have been Level 1 since 2007.
 The trend for Atrazine and Desethyl Atrazine is displayed in Figure 2.
-Other pesticides have been detected in well 8053501 including Monuron and 2,4-D.
+No other pesticides were detected in 8053501 in 2013.
+In previous years, other pesticides were detected including Monuron and 2,4-D.